Chris-Kramer/language_assignments/assignment-4/readme.md

 - It should also create a data frame showing the degree, betweenness, and eigenvector centrality for each node.
 It should save this as a CSV in a folder called output.

 ## How to run
+NOTE: If using your own custom edgelist it might take a while to run!
 **Step 1: Clone repo**
 - open terminal
 - Navigate to destination for repo